timtnleeProject/skeletons/README.md

 //....
 ```

-Skeletons make sure all data sources meet your expectation, let you focus on other things in programming.
+Skeletons makes sure all data match your rule, lets you focus on other things in programming.

 ```javascript
 const Skeletons = require('skeletons')